-State leaders from California and Louisiana will share details about their state leadership to support the digital instructional materials and provide examples of implementation.
-Participants will have the opportunity for Q&A after the presentation.
-Administrators, policy makers, curriculum directors, IT staff, and teachers will benefit from attending this session.
+State leaders from California and Louisiana share details about their state leadership to support the digital instructional materials and provide examples of implementation.
+Administrators, policy makers, curriculum directors, IT staff, and teachers will benefit from watching this recorded session.

 About the Presenters